-The Puy de Dôme is an extinct volcano in central France with a road that winds around the cone to the top and is the scene of the greatest duel in the Tour de France.
+The Puy de Dôme is an extinct volcano in central France with a road that winds around the cone to the top.
+It’s been the scene of one of the greatest duels in the Tour de France.

 Start in Clermont-Ferrand and take the D941-Avenue du Puy de Dôme out of town.
 The road rises straight out of town, climbing past shops and housing at first before leaving the urban confines with a series of wide hairpin bends.
 When the road straightens out at La Baraque keep going past the traffic lights and then at the Font de L’Arbre, turn right for the Puy de Dôme.

-The city has all the homogeneous features of French cities with chains of shops, shady boulevards and Haussmannian architecture but there’s a difference with the black stone buildings like the cathedral which, despite the city’s industrial heritage, are not soot-stained but instead made from the local volcanic rock.
-That’s why you’re here after all and the volcano itself, the Puy de Dôme, sits high above the town.
-Its lacks the grace of Mount Fuji or the threat of Vesuvius, looming above the city like a part of the city’s industrial past, the giant chimney of a redundant factory.
+The city of Clermont-Ferrand has all the homogeneous features of French cities with chains of shops, shaded boulevards and Haussmannian architecture but there’s a difference: the black buildings like the cathedral which, despite the city’s industrial heritage, are not soot-stained but instead made from the local volcanic rock.
+That’s why you’re here and the volcano itself, the Puy de Dôme, sits high above the town.
+Its lacks the grace of Mount Fuji or the menace of Vesuvius, but looms above the city like a part of the city’s industrial past, as if the giant chimney of some redundant factory.

-Riding out of town is not pretty, passing blocks of housing on a busy road where drivers itching to pass the cyclist who blocks their way.
-Archive video shows the Tour climbing past Chamalières on the wide road but on a normal day it’s packed with traffic rather than spectators.
-There are some hairpin bends but you can’t take a wide line because of the cars are coming past at speed.
-If you want a breather there’s a lookout on one corner with impressive views of the city below.
+Riding out of town is not pretty, passing blocks of housing on a busy road where drivers, keen to preserve momentum on the slope, itch to pass the cyclist who blocks their way.
+Archive video shows the Tour climbing past Chamalières on the wide road but on a normal day it’s packed with fast traffic rather than spectators.
+There are some hairpin bends but you can’t choose your line because the cars are coming past at speed.
+If you want a breather there’s a lookout on one corner with impressive views of the city below, you’ll see just how far you’ve climbed.
 The road levels out through Orcines and then it’s on to the turning for the volcano itself.
 A car park, a barrier and then the road to the top awaits.
 Sure it’s famous but not viciously steep – as Poulidor recounts below he just got his gearing wrong – but it is a consistent gradient of 12% with fine views of the world below as the road circles the conical peak.
 Unlike other cols, this is not a pass to another valley but a road to the top and so you must return back the way you came, at least until Orcines where where you can take a variety of other routes.

-The French tyre company has its corporate headquarters in Clermont and retains some manufacturing.
-The world’s leading tyre company as measured by sales, it’s one of France’s most successful businesses and was started by the Michelin brothers who turned their rubber factory into a bicycle tyre plant.
+The French tire company has its corporate headquarters in Clermont and retains some manufacturing.
+The world’s leading tire company as measured by sales, it’s one of France’s most successful businesses and was started by the Michelin brothers who turned their rubber factory into a bicycle tire plant.
 The company grew fast thanks to insatiable industrial demand for rubber and played its part in fermenting the Vietnam war as the French colony was notorious for slave-like working conditions on the rubber plantations, provoking resent and unrest.
-The company rode the motoring boom with its rubber but also maps and travel guides, all accompanied by the famous “Bibendum” rubber man character.
-To this day Michelin maps are excellent ways to survey the terrain in France.
+The company rode the motoring boom with its tires, but also what we’d call “content” today: its famous maps and travel guides, all accompanied by the famous “Bibendum” rubber man character which encouraged people to travel.
+Michelin maps, paper or online, remain excellent ways to survey the terrain in France.

-Now a railway has built, a special kind of mountain train to tackle the slope.
-It was feared the railway would replace the road completely but fortunately half the road remains, it’s for access in case the train breaks down and to allow an ambulance to get to the top in an emergency.
+Now a railway has built, a special mountain train to tackle the slope.
+It was feared the railway would replace the road completely but fortunately half the road remains, it’s for access in case the train breaks down, and also allows an ambulance reach the peak in an emergency.

-The road is well surfaced and perfectly ridable but closed because it is reserved for the emergency services.
-For example if a cyclist were to crash halfway up whilst simultaneously a tourist was having a heart attack at the top then the ambulance would be blocked by the fallen rider.
-This might seem odd but it’s the explanation that is given.
-It’s sad because this could be a draw for cyclists, after all I gather they sell a cycling jersey in the train station.
+The road is well-surfaced and perfectly ridable but closed because it is reserved for the emergency services.
+For example if a cyclist were to crash halfway up while simultaneously a tourist was having a heart attack at the top then the ambulance would be blocked by the fallen rider.
+This might seem excessive but it’s the explanation that is given.
+It’s sad because this could be a draw for cyclists, the tourist train station sells cycling jerseys.
 It would be unconventional but they could even sell tickets for cyclists to ride up, €5 a go as a way of limiting the traffic.

 If you’re not supposed to ride the answer is to do it very early.
-Ride up at sunrise during the summer months and hopefully nobody will notice.
+Go at dawn in the summer and hopefully nobody will notice.

 The History, The Story